BradMessersmith/Portfolio/README.md

 General Portfolio of projects

 ## Hi, I'm Brad Messersmith
-### I am an exceptional leader of people, along with having strong foundations in data, , analytics, statistics, engineering, six-sigma, and more
+### I am an exceptional leader of people, along with having strong foundations in data, , analytics, statistics, engineering, six-sigma, and more.
+I hope you enjoy the work I've done!